mohandesosama/CS284-Software-Modeling-and-Analysis/README.md

 You may need to follow the following instructions
 * Install Jave Runtime Environment (JRE) from [here](https://java-2-runtime-environment.ar.uptodown.com/windows).
 * Install ArgoUML from [here](./SW/ArgoUML-0.34-setup.exe).
+### Online
+#### Lucidchart
+You can work online on [this website](https://www.lucidchart.com/pages/) and draw the diagrams for free, but it needs registeration.
+#### Draw.io
+Also you can work on the cloud version of [draw.io](https://app.diagrams.net/) for ketching your drawings.
+You can work directly online without registeration.

 ## Textbook:
 * Bernd Bruegge and Allen H. Dutoit, "Object-Oriented Software Engineering, Using UML, Patterns, and Java", 3rd ed